Family Deposit Mortgages

 After making mortgage repayments for 5 years, enough should have been paid to remortgage to a conventional deal.
 This is because at least 10% of the total mortgage will have been repaid over those 5 years, meaning the property has some equity.

-How much is available with a springboard mortgage?
+How much is available with a Barclays family springboard mortgage?

-Barclays lends up to 5.5x your income for anyone who earns £50,000+, whether that’s a single or combined income.
+With a Barclays family springboard mortgage you can borrow up to 5.5x your income if you earn £50,000+, whether that’s a single or combined income.
 If your earnings are below £50,000, you can borrow up to 4x your income.

 This means that if you have an income of £50,000, you could borrow up to £275,000 (£50,000 x 5.5).